near/nearcore/CONTRIBUTING.md

 If you want to propose an idea or a feature and work on it, create a new issue in the `nearcore` repository.
 We presently do not have an issue template.

 You should expect someone to comment on the issue within 48 hours after it is created.
 If the proposal in the issue is accepted, you should then follow the process for `Working on current tasks` above.

+# Code review process

+We have two groups of code reviewers:  Super owners and normal owners.
+When a PR is created:

+- a super owner will be automatically assigned to review.
+- they might choose to review themself or delegate to someone else who belongs either to the super owners or the normal owners group.
+- the delegate will perform the review and as needed engage other reviewers as well.
+They will review your tests, and make sure that they can convince themselves the test coverage is adequate before they even look into the change, so make sure you tested all the corner cases.

+The author is also free to directly request reviews from specific persons [through the github ui](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review).
+In this case, a super owner will still be asked to review the PR and their job will be to check if the already reviewer is sufficient or additional reviewers are needed.

+If you are interested in becoming a code reviewer, please get in touch with us on zulip.

 # Build Process